zaharaddeenabdullahi-ksitm/Zaharaddeen_Abdullahi.github.io/README.md

-**Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**
 Hi, I'm Zaharaddeen Abdullahi
 I am a cybersecurity researcher, educator, and innovator.
 My work bridges deep learning-driven threat mitigation, and human-centric risk analysis.
 I focus on conducting rigorous empirical research, and designing hands-on educational frameworks for the next generation of cybersecurity researchers.
 🔬 Core Research Focus